adevur/docker-easy-samba/docs/TUTORIAL.md

 - `--rm`: we tell docker that when this container stops, it should be automatically removed.
 You may remove this parameter at your will.

+- `-d`: we tell docker that this container should be started in the background as a daemon.

 - `--network host`: we tell docker that the container should be able to see our computer's networks.
 This parameter can also be changed to `--network bridge` or any other `--network` option.